imbo/imbo/README.markdown

         array('path' => '/some/other/path', 'prefix' => 'My_Custom_Plugins_'),
     ),

-Each element is an array consisting of one or two elements: `path` and the optional `prefix`.
+Each element is an array consisting of one or two elements: 'path' and the optional 'prefix'.
 Path is a base path to your plugin classes.
 The prefix is the "namespace" of your classes.
 For the example above, you can have plugins stored like this:

 * /some/path/SomePlugin.php // Classname: SomePlugin
 * /some/path/SomeOtherPlugin.php // Classname: SomeOtherPlugin